Make a Map

 If you have a particular interest, take a quick peek at the StoryMaps below, which review most of the layers in our SoCal Earth dataset.
 Combine knowledge sets, make comparisons, ask questions, and get answers in a user-friendly format.
 No mapping experience required!

-• ADD DATA LAYER: After you add a data layer to your list, you will need to click on the four dots and select "Add to Map" in order to add it to the map.
+• Add Data Layer: After you add a data layer to your list, click on the four dots and select “Add to Map” in order to add it to the map.

-• ADJUST LAYER: Click on the layer icon in the orange widgets at the bottom of the map (just hover to see which one is which).
-Turn the eyeball on or off.
-Clicking on the three dots will allow you to make the layer more or less transparent.
+• Adjust Layer: Click on the layer icon in the orange widgets at the bottom of the map (hover to see which icon is which).
+Use the eyeball icon to turn the layer on or off.
+Clicking on the three dots allows you to make the layer more or less transparent.

-• DELETE LAYER: To delete a layer you no longer need, you need to delete it both in your layer list and also by clicking on the trash can in the lower right corner of the map.
-This will allow you to delete the layer you want.
+• Delete Layer: To delete a layer you no longer need, delete it both from your layer list and by clicking the trash can in the lower right corner of the map.
+This will delete the selected layer.

-• SWITCH BASEMAP: Want to see the mountains?
-Click on the Basemap icon in the orange widgets at the bottom of the page.
-Browse and select which basemap you want to use.
+• Switch Basemap: To view different terrain, click the Basemap icon in the orange widgets at the bottom of the page.
+Browse and select the basemap you want to use.

 Data Layer StoryMaps